Latest update: 17 December 2024

 Starting from a certain quantity or composition, producers are obliged to put “nano” on the list of ingredients.
 Limited amounts do not have to be mentioned, so there can still be nanoparticles in non-nano sunscreens.
 These products often have a coating to enlarge the nanoparticles so that they remain on your skin.
 But it doesn’t seem entirely fair to put it on the packaging as a non-nano sunscreen, does it?
 Regulations from the EU have therefore become stricter.
 As a result, sustainable sunscreen creams that were recently non-nano now suddenly contain nanoparticles.
 While nothing has changed in the substance.
 According to European guidelines, the nanoparticles should no longer be in sprays because they can be carcinogenic if you inhale them – yikes.
 They are safe to use on your skin.

 Conclusion?
 One nanoparticle is not the other.
 How such a nanoparticle works and whether it is safe depends on many things (reaction to sunlight, size, shape, effect on the cell, and so on).
-Nanoparticles are, therefore, not necessarily bad – but they definitely are confusing!
+Nanoparticles are not necessarily bad, but they are definitely confusing!

 About those microplastics: a nanoparticle is not by definition a microplastic, but it could be.
 Microplastics are tiny, solid pieces of plastic that dissolve poorly in water and are not biodegradable.
 It has not been officially established what is and what is not microplastic.
 So it just depends on who you ask.
 Therefore, one environmental organization can qualify something as microplastic while another does not see the same substance as microplastic.
 A good starting point to take a closer look at all your care products is the Beat the Microbead app.
 Scan your product and find out if it contains microplastics.